-- Either the Billing Address or the Shipping From fields will be used to identify the appropriate tax agency, based whether your state calculates sales tax based on your company's location or the client's billing and shipping address. - ▶ The Tax column shows if each line item is taxable. - ▶ Select Tax Rate at the bottom allows you to change the tax agency.
+- ▶ Either the Billing Address or the Shipping From fields will be used to identify the appropriate tax agency, based whether your state calculates sales tax based on your company's location or the client's billing and shipping address.
+Sometimes the Shipping From field may be labeled Location of Sale. - ▶ The Tax column shows if each line item is taxable. - ▶ Select Tax Rate at the bottom allows you to change the tax agency.